ajnart/homarr-docs/docs/introduction/installation.md

 ## Installation using Docker

 Docker is a free Software that isolates Homarr using containers.
-Using Docker, you can run Homarr on any supported plattform (including Windows and Raspberry Pi), easily.
+Using Docker, you can run Homarr on any supported platform (including Windows and Raspberry Pi), easily.

 ### Prerequisites